microsoft/vscode-docs/docs/java/java-editing.md

 ![Quick Fix](images/java-editing/quick-fix.gif)

-As a Java editor, it also supports CodeLens (references), Javadoc hovers and Highlights out of box.
+As a Java editor, it also supports CodeLens (references) and Javadoc hovers and highlights out of box.

 ### Search for symbols